 On the weekend, we’ll spend one day hiking the beautiful trails of the Arenal Observatory Lodge where we’ll see hanging bridges, waterfalls, and wildlife.
 The next day, we’ll volunteer at a wildlife refuge that works to rehabilitate a number of species.
 Our work will include making toys for the animals and building or painting structures for them to play on.

-After an exciting weekend, we’ll hike to an Indigenous Reserve in the province of Limón where we’ll spend the day at a local school and learn crafts from the community members.
+After an exciting weekend, we’ll hike to an Indigenous Reserve in the province of Limón where we’ll spend two days at a local school and learn crafts from the community members.

 Our next stop will be a small town in the Limón Province where we’ll work at a school and hike to our cozy riverside campsite.